Saracens hooker Jamie George

 A huge raft of player movement has accompanied Saracens’ ‘relegation’ to the Championship, but they have shuffled the pack as best they can.
 Of the players farmed out Ben Earl, Nick Tompkins, Alex Lozowski and Nick Isiekwe would have featured in their match-day 23.

-Ben Spencer joining Bath was a bit of a blow but they already knew George Kruis and Will Skelton would be leaving.
+Ben Spencer joining was a bit of a blow but they already knew George Kruis and Will Skelton would be leaving.

 Director of rugby Mark McCall has taken the opportunity to give the big names valuable game time while also bedding in the stalwarts of their core Championship side for the coming season after the Champions Cup is all said and done.